-The case law of the highest national courts and of international courts (like the European Court of Justice - ECJ) are an important source to know what "the law" is.
+The case law of the highest national courts and of international courts (like the Court of Justice of the European Union - CJEU) are an important source to know what "the law" is.

-In their judgments, courts need not only apply the law as it can be read in their national laws or in Treaties or Directives, they can also interpret the legal norms set by this legislation.
-Every reading of a given text involves interpretation of its meaning.
+In their judgments, courts need not only apply the law to a particular case , they need also to interpret the legal norms set the relevant legislation.
+Every reading of a given legal text involves interpretation of its meaning..

 Courts can interpret a certain legal norm:

 - restrictively (staying close to the literal text of the law and/or narrowing down the impact of the norm) or

 - extensively (taking more liberty towards the meaning of a certain legal text and/or broadening or extending its scope).